Best Hotels in Split 2026: Luxury, Boutique & Budget Picks

 Hotel Ambasador — best sea-view hotel

-Long-established hotel on the seafront west of the Old Town, with sea-view rooms and a restaurant.
+Long-established hotel on the seafront west of the Old Town, with direct sea-view rooms (request sea-facing on booking), a restaurant, and a traditional grand-hotel feel.
 One of the most reliable luxury options in the city.
+The location gives you both Old Town proximity and a waterfront position.

 • Best for: Sea views; traditional hotel experience